Andrew R. Jones, ProfessorOffice Location: Social Science, Room 221 Office Phone: 559-278-8806 Email: email@example.com

 Dr. Jones completed his doctorate in sociology in July of 2006 at the University of Oregon (Dissertation title: “How the Media Frame Global Warming: A Harbinger of Human Extinction or Endless Summer Fun?”) and joined the faculty at Fresno State in the fall of 2007.
 He attained an M.S. in sociology from the University of Oregon in 2003, an M.S. in social science from Pittsburg State University in 1998, and a B.A. in philosophy from the University of Kansas in 1994.
 In addition to his academic development, Dr. Jones has worked as a newspaper editor and as a branch manager for a multi-national corporation.

-Dr. Jones resides in Fresno with his wife, Melissa, their three cats: Siona, Ra, & Riffraff, and four dogs: Coco, Gigi, Lulu, & Mimi.
+Dr. Jones resides in Fresno with his wife, Melissa, their four cats: Millie, Siona, Ra, & Riffraff, and four dogs: Coco, Gigi, Lulu, & Mimi.
 His hobbies and interests include tennis, hiking, bicycling, photography, watching movies & playing video games, cooking, sculpting, and painting.

 Areas of Specialty

 His teaching and research interests include social theory, cultural sociology, mass media, environmental sociology, political economy, and political sociology.
 Substantively, he specializes in media framing of environmental issues and their impact on social perceptions.
 Prior to joining Fresno State, Dr. Jones taught courses at the University of Oregon and Pittsburg State University in sociology of mass media, Marxist social theory, crime & deviance, introductory sociology, American government, and introduction to philosophy.

 Dr. Jones is currently working on multi-disciplinary research through a grant from the National Science Foundation, examining human water use behaviors and their impacts on biodiversity in an urban environment.
 The Urban Long Term Research Area - Fresno And Clovis Ecosocial Study (ULTRA-FACES) team has collected bird, tree, and social data for the Fresno and Clovis Metropolitan Area and is examining the interactions between water policy, residential water use, and urban biodiversity.
 His recent publications include:

 Madhusudan Katti, Andrew R. Jones, Mara Brady, and Beth Weinman.
 2016.
 “From Tropical Plantations to K-cups: A socio-environmental analysis of the global journey of coffee.”
 National Socio-Environmental Synthesis Center (SESYNC), 2015-10.